Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Berlin experiences four distinct seasons, each with its unique charm:

-• Spring (March-May) and Fall (September-November): Ideal for comfortable sightseeing with mild weather and fewer tourists.
-Fall offers beautiful foliage but colder weather.
-Spring can nice but unpredictable and wet.
+- Spring (March-May) and Fall (September-November): Ideal for comfortable sightseeing with mild weather and fewer tourists.
+Fall offers beautiful foliage but cooler weather.
+Spring can be nice, but it’s also unpredictable and wet.
+(I’m from the Pacific Northwest, and it’s pretty similarly rainy.)

 Visa Requirements for Berlin, Germany